Manali-Rajiv-Raut/Heroku-Demo-for-CS2/README.md

 # Heroku-Demo-for-CS2
-Abspect Based Sentiment Analysis :  With a twist of contextual Augmentation with Google BERT and RTT
+Aspect Based Sentiment Analysis :  With a twist of contextual Augmentation with Google BERT and RTT